zuozhenggh/learning-library/solutions-library/oci-move-improve/monitoring/monitoring.md

 ### **Navigate to the Agents Page**

-1. Open Oracle Management Cloud and on the menu on the left hand side of your screen, click "Administration -> Agents" to get to the agents page.
+1. Open Oracle Management Cloud and on the menu on the left-hand side of your screen, click "Administration -> Agents" to get to the agents' page.

-2. Once here, click the hamburger menu on the top right hand side of the screen and click the download agent button.
+2. Once here, click the hamburger menu on the top right-hand side of the screen and click the download agent button.

     ![](./images/1.png "")

 ### **Download the agent**

-3. For agent type, select "Cloud Agent" and for your operating system choose "Linux (64 Bit)".
+3. For agent type, select "Cloud Agent," and for your operating system, choose "Linux (64 Bit)".
 Download the "Cloud Agent - Linux (64-bit)" file and save it to your computer.

     ![](./images/2.png "")

-4. Take note of your tenant name and OMC URL, you will need these later.
+4. Take note of your tenant name and OMC URL; you will need these later.

     ![](./images/3.png "")